West Midlands · Punjabi community · florists

 - Wedding-event payments often staged across booking and delivery.

-- Birmingham (Handsworth and Soho Road)-specific: Cash is still culturally dominant in some older corner-shop relationships; offer card alongside, do not push.
+- Birmingham (Handsworth and Soho Road)-specific: Cash is still culturally dominant in some older Soho Road corner-shop relationships; offer card alongside, do not push.

 FAQs

-Hardware ranges from £0 (Tap to Pay on iPhone) to £329 (Stripe Reader S700).
-Per-transaction rate from 0.74% (Tyl by NatWest for NatWest banking customers) to 1.95% (SumUp standard).
+Hardware ranges from £0 (Tap to Pay on iPhone) to £229 (Stripe Reader S700).
+Per-transaction rate from 0.8% (Revolut Business, on higher plans) to 1.95% (SumUp standard).
 Monthly fees from £0 (no-contract products) to £25+ (Dojo, Worldpay).
-At typical florists volume in Birmingham (Handsworth and Soho Road) (£25 to £150 per transaction, ~60% contactless), expect a blended monthly cost between £40 and £400.
+Your blended monthly cost depends on card volume and average transaction size (indicatively £25 to £150 for florists), so model it on real numbers with our /fees-calculator/ rather than relying on a flat estimate.

 What watch-outs apply to florists in Birmingham (Handsworth and Soho Road)?

 Card-not-present chargeback rate higher than card-present; phone orders need verbal confirmation captured.
-Plus location-specific: Cash is still culturally dominant in some older corner-shop relationships; offer card alongside, do not push.
+Plus location-specific: Cash is still culturally dominant in some older Soho Road corner-shop relationships; offer card alongside, do not push.
 Soho Road and Lozells Road are the densest trading hubs for Punjabi businesses in Birmingham (Handsworth and Soho Road).

 Is there a Punjabi community of florists in Birmingham (Handsworth and Soho Road)?

 Handsworth and Soho Road are the historical heart of the UK Punjabi community in Birmingham, established from the 1950s onwards.
-Around 30 percent of Soho ward residents are Asian heritage.
+The area around Soho Road has one of the highest concentrations of Asian-heritage residents in Birmingham.

 Related reading